peterramsing/church-sound/docs/lexicon.md

 **Ensure that power and sound cables are not rivered together if at all possible so that you can avoid unwanted noise that can come from power.**

+### Snake
+> A long cable that is a combination of many cables that runs from the stage to the mixing board.
+It typically has the same amount of channels as the mixing board but is just a way to keep cables organized and reduce the need for many many single cables.

+> Typically snakes will also have returns (outputs) on it as well.
+These are usually used for [monitors]()/[auxiliary]() sends.

+#### Digital Snake
+> Digital Snakes perform the same task as the snake but is usually much smaller (but sane length) as it doesn't need a cable for each channel but instead is typically one or two cables that carry the same information as its analog counterpart.

+#### Sub-Snake
+> These are used for on-stage organization.
+A sub-snake might be used for the drums to help reduce the need for numerous cables to be run but instead just one cable.

 ---
 ## Other